 Contact your veterinarian promptly if:

-- Your cat stops eating or eats very little for ~24 hours (fatty liver risk).
+- Your cat stops eating or eats very little for about 24 hours

-- Weight gain is rapid or sudden with no clear diet change.
+- Weight gain is rapid or sudden with no clear explanation

-- You notice lethargy, weakness, or reduced interest in normal activities.
+- You notice lethargy, weakness, or a clear drop in normal activity

-- Your cat has vomiting, diarrhea, or signs of dehydration.
+- Your cat has vomiting, diarrhea, or dehydration signs

-- There are breathing changes, panting, or heat intolerance.
+- There are breathing changes, panting, or poor heat tolerance

-- You see litter box changes (straining, reduced urine, accidents, blood).
+- You see litter box changes such as straining, reduced urine, accidents, or blood

-- Your cat seems painful (limping, avoiding jumps, reacting to touch).
+- Your cat seems painful, stiff, avoids jumps, or reacts to touch

 Emergency: If your cat is straining to urinate or cannot urinate, seek emergency care immediately.

-If urinary comfort is part of the picture, this PCC post is a useful companion: cat urinary health (diet + hydration).
+If urinary comfort is part of the story, this PCC article pairs well here: cat urinary health (diet + hydration).

 12) Quick checklist (save this)

-- Weigh every 2 weeks and track trends.
+- Weigh every 2 weeks and watch the trend

-- Vet check if appetite drops, pain appears, or changes are sudden.
+- Call the vet if appetite drops, pain appears, or changes are sudden

 13) FAQ